containerbuildsystem/cachi2/CONTRIBUTING.md

 * If retrying is a possible solution, suggest retrying and where to look for help if the issue persists

 The error classes aim to encourage these guidelines.
 See the [errors.py](cachi2/core/errors.py) module.

+### Test guidelines

+When extending an existing feature, please add a new test case instead of modifying any existing ones.
+Large test scenarios with many branching paths are very hard to understand and to maintain.
+It is ok to copy and paste large parts of an existing test if needed for a new scenario.
+It is also fine to add a new parameter group to an existing test, as long as the test function remains unchanged.

 ### Running unit tests